DAN-AND-DNA/NanoRedisClient/README.md

 # NanoRedisClient
 ![ddd](./imgs/nano_redis.png)
+If you want to support me, please give me a star
 With this plugin you can connect to an external redis server to have powerful data storage or caching capabilities

-You can come to me with any questions and suggestions: https://github.com/DAN-AND-DNA/UE_NanoRedisClient (Updated 2022/09/18)

 ## example
 ![ddd](./imgs/p1.png)